What is autism?

 Coping as a carer for someone with autism

-There is a lots of helpful information out there about supporting someone with autism (especially the National Autistic Society in Surrey), but a lot less for you, as the carer and wider family.
+There is a lots of helpful information out there about how best to support autistic people (especially the National Autistic Society in Surrey who have both a regional office in Godalming and a volunteer branch organisation), but a lot less support for you, as the carer and wider family.

-The strain of coping, often for many years, for someone who sees the world so differently, or appears unresponsive or destructive, can be huge.
+The strain of coping, often for many years, for someone who sees the world so differently, or appears to live in their own world or may become highly distressed without warning, can be huge.
 You may feel you spend a great deal of your time fighting to get the support and help both you and the person you support need.

 The person you care for may not want outside support or may struggle to engage with services or new people, making it harder to get support and a break.

-It’s also not uncommon for there to be more than one person with autism in a family.
+It’s also not uncommon for there to be more than one autistic person in a family.
 This can all put a great pressure on family life.
+As each autistic person is unique, with their own profile of needs and challenges, this can lead to conflicts in the home.

 Now in my sixties, thinking about my own autistic son’s future becomes more of a concern.
 I tire more easily and have arthritis, and the energy needed to be his full time carer for his physical, emotional and social needs has become more difficult.